ggozad/underi18n/README.md

 # underi18n.js

 `underi18n` is a minimalistic approach to internationalization for javascript-based templates.
 It can work in conjuction with other libraries providing the templates, such as [underscore](http://underscorejs.org/#template) or [moustache](https://github.com/janl/mustache.js).
-It supports variable substitution and AMD loading.
+It supports variable substitution.

 ## Catalogs